0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/OpenAdmin/OpenAdmin.md

 Last login: Tue Jul 27 06:12:07 2021 from 10.10.14.15
 ```

 ### Joanna can root the box.
-SUID style
+SUID style :D

-*after loggin in,* we find no interesting files in her home directory. but she shows to have interesting permissions using `sudo -l -l`
+*after logging in,* we find no interesting files in her home directory. but she shows to have interesting permissions using `sudo -l -l`

 ```
 Matching Defaults entries for joanna on openadmin: